aaemnnosttv/wp-sqlite-integration/readme.txt

 This plugin is *not* like the other plugins.
 You can't install and activate it on the plugin administration panel.

 First of all, you've got to prepare WordPress installation.
-See [Installing Wordpress ](http://codex.wordpress.org/Installing_WordPress) section in the Codex.
+See also [Installing Wordpress ](http://codex.wordpress.org/Installing_WordPress) section in the Codex.

-After checking the prerequisites and unzipping the WordPress archive file, you must rename wp-contig-sample.php file to wp-config.php and do some editting as the [Codex page](http://codex.wordpress.org/Editing_wp-config.php) says.
-Please follow the Codex' instructions *except* the database settings.
+After checking the prerequisites and downloading and unzipping the WordPress archive file, you must rename wp-contig-sample.php file to wp-config.php and do some editting as the [Codex page](http://codex.wordpress.org/Editing_wp-config.php) says.

+= Basic settings =

+If you only use SQLite for your database, you don't have to edit the MySQL settings section.
+Edit the three sections below:

+* Authentication Unique keys and Salts
+* WordPress Database Table prefix
+* WordPress Localized Language

+That's all.
+You don't have to change any other sections.

+If you want to use SQLite and MySQL interchangeably, you must edit the database server settings at the top of the file as well as the sections above mentioned.
+And add the line below.

+`define('USE_MYSQL', false);
+/* That's all, stop editing!
+Happy blogging. */`

+This definition makes WordPress use SQLite.
+If you want to change the database to MySQL, change 'false' to 'true' or just delete this line.

+= Optional settings =

-When you finish, you can add optional settings.
+When you finish basic settings, you can add optional ones.
 This is not required.
-If you don't need optional settings, you don't have to edit wp-config.php any more.
+If you don't need them, you don't have to edit wp-config.php any more.

 * If you want to put the SQLite database file to the directory different from the default setting (wp-content/database), you can add the line below (don't forget to add a trailing slash):

 `define('DB_DIR', '/home/youraccount/database_directory/');`

-	Note: Your PHP scripts must be able to create that directory and files in it.
+	Note: Your PHP scripts must have the permission to create that directory and files in it.

-* If you want to change the database file name to the one different from the default (.ht.sqlite), you can add the line below:
+* If you want to change the database file name to another one different from the default (.ht.sqlite), you can add the line below:

 `define('DB_FILE', 'database_file_name');`

 	Note: If you are using 'PDO for WordPress' plugin, see also 'Migrating your database' section.

 	If you don't understand well, you don't have to add any of the lines above.

+= Preparing SQLite Integration =

 After you finish preparing wp-config.php, follow the next steps:

+1. Download SQLite Integration archive file.

-1. Unzip the plugin archive file.
+2. Unzip the plugin archive file.

-2. Move db.php file contained in the archive to wp-content directory.
+3. Copy db.php file contained in the archive to wp-content directory.

 3. Move the sqlite-integration directory to wp-content/plugin/ directory.